Socat for Pentester

 Reverse Shell

-The term Reverse Shell is derived from the method of its generation.
-We discussed the bind shell and we saw that there was a listener are running on the Ubuntu Machine and Kali Machine is connecting to that particular listener.
-But a shell that is generated from the remote machine which in our case the Ubuntu Machine is termed as the remote machine and Kali Machine as the local machine.
-So, a session is generated from the Ubuntu Machine to Kali Machine.
-That means that the listener will be running on the Kali machine.
-It is the type of shell that is usually used for the target machine to communicate back to the attacking machine.
+The term Reverse Shell refers to the method of its generation.
+Earlier, we discussed the bind shell, where a listener ran on the Ubuntu machine and the Kali machine connected to it.
+However, in a reverse shell, the shell is generated from the remote machine — in this case, the Ubuntu machine — towards the local machine, which is the Kali machine.
+Thus, the Ubuntu machine initiates a session to the Kali machine, meaning the listener runs on the Kali machine.
+Typically, attackers use this type of shell for the target machine to communicate back to the attacking machine.

 In the environments where we have a NAT or a Firewall, the reverse shell might be the only way to gain access to the machine.
 To communicate between the Kali Machine and the Ubuntu Machine using socat we will first need to start a listener on the Kali machine.
 It is similar to the command that we ran earlier with bind shell.
 The difference is the STDOUT added at the end of the command to create a listener for a Reverse Shell.